marcsze/SchlossLabPresentations/2016_11_10/README.md

 **Teams**

-Matt J and Amanda

-Geoff and Charlie
+Matt D and Charlie

-Pat and Matt D
+Pat and Amanda

 Nick and Kaitlin